Meredith Corporation: Final stations

-1 Owned by SagamoreHill Broadcasting, Meredith operated KASW under a shared services agreement.

-2 WCPX was acquired along with KPDX and WHNS when Meredith bought their parent company First Media, but the station was swapped to Post-Newsweek Stations (former name of Graham Media Group) for WFSB a day later.
-Meredith never held control of the station.

-3 Between 2011 and 2017, Meredith operated WPCH through a local marketing agreement when the station was owned by Time Warner subsidiary Turner Broadcasting System.
-On February 23, 2017, Meredith announced its intention to purchase the station from Time Warner prior to the latter's merging with AT&T.

-4 Acquired solely to be traded to Tribune Broadcasting for WGCL.

-Radio stations

 Four M Studios

 Four M Studios (Four M), formerly Time Inc. Productions, is Meredith's in-house production company and is under the oversight of Bruce Gersh, Meredith's president of People, Entertainment Weekly and People en Español.

 After attempting a few TV shows in 2014 and 2015, the company formed Time Inc. Productions in 2016 as its in-house production company.
 It launched its free, ad-supported online video service PeopleTV in 2016, which got a pay TV deal by May 2018 with FuboTV.
 In November 2017, it launched its first over-the-top subscription service, Sports Illustrated TV, available via Amazon Channels.
 On October 30, 2017, it announced that Paramount Network was partnering with it on two TV pilots.

 Time Inc. Productions was renamed Four M Studios in May 2018.
 Four M would expand from the Time titles to all Meredith titles and to freestanding lifestyle shows and scripted shows.
 Four M also announced at that time a deal with Freeform TV channel to develop Meredith magazine stories, including Peoples "Heroes Among Us" franchise, into telefilms.

 Four M Studios partnered with Imagine Entertainment's Imagine Kids & Family division.
 Its first project from the partnership is LIFE for Kids, a children's TV show using LIFE Magazine's photo archive.